cltk/cltk/docs/french.rst

 LEMMATIZER
 ==================
 The lemmatizer takes as its input a list of tokens, previously tokenized and made lower-case.
 ..
-It first seeks a match between each token and a list of potential lemmas taken from Godefory (1901)’s Lexique, the Tobler-Lommatszch, and the DECT.
+It first seeks a match between each token and a list of potential lemmas taken from Godefroy (1901)’s Lexique, the Tobler-Lommatszch, and the DECT.
 If a match is not found, the lemmatizer then seeks a match between the forms different lemmas have been known to take and the token (this at present only applies to lemmas from A-D and W-Z).
 If no match is returned at this stage, a set of rules is applied to the token.
 These rules are similar to those applied by the stemmer but aim to bring forms in line with lemmas rather than truncating them.
 Finally, if no match is found between the modified token and the list of lemmas, a result of ‘None’ is returned.

 ..
 References:
 ..- Godefroy.
 1901.
 Lexique de l'Ancien Français.
 Paris & Leipzig : Welter.